Codeinwp/otter-blocks/readme.md

 ## Description ##

-Otter is a Gutenberg Blocks page builder plugin that adds extra functionality to the WordPress Block Editor (also known as Gutenberg) for a better page building experience without the need for traditional page builders like Elementor and Divi.
+Otter is a Gutenberg Blocks page builder plugin that adds extra functionality to the WordPress Block Editor (also known as Gutenberg) for a better page-building experience without the need for traditional page builders like Elementor and Divi.

 ## Quick Links 🔗

 - Want to see Otter blocks in action before installing?
-[SEE OTTER BLOCKS DEMO](https://demo.themeisle.com/otter-blocks/)
+[SEE OTTER BLOCKS DEMO](https://demo.themeisle.com/otter-blocks/?utm_source=wpadmin&utm_medium=readme&utm_campaign=otter-blocks)
 - New to the Gutenberg Blocks ecosystem?
 Check out our article on [GUTENBERG EXPLAINED](https://themeisle.com/blog/gutenberg-blocks-explained/)
 - Need any help with setup?
 Checkout our [DOCUMENTATION](https://docs.themeisle.com/article/1478-otter-blocks-documentation)
 - Interested in Otter Pro?
-Here are more details about [OTTER PRO](https://themeisle.com/plugins/otter-blocks/upgrade/)
+Here are more details about [OTTER PRO](https://themeisle.com/plugins/otter-blocks/upgrade/?utm_source=wpadmin&utm_medium=readme&utm_campaign=otter-blocks)

 ## With Otter Blocks, You Get Access To